Company: Hanyang Cyber University

 Location: Seongdong-Gu, Seoul, South Korea

-Since 2006, Dr. Han has excelled as an assistant professor in the department of computer engineering at Hanyang Cyber University, a virtual university of South Korea.
+In 2006, Dr. Han excelled as a full-time lecturer in the department of computer engineering at Hanyang Cyber University, a virtual university of South Korea, he currently serves as a full professor at this institution.
 Prior to this appointment, he was active as a research professor and lecturer in the department of information electronics at Ewha Womans University between 2004 and 2006 and a lecturer in the department of mechanical engineering at Dankook University from 2002 to 2004.
 Dr. Han began his career working for Sejong University’s Sejong-Rockheed Martin Aerospace Research Center as a researcher and research professor from 2002 to 2003.

 For more information, please visit: